 - Get tickets in advance: You can request tickets from members of the Lords, who each have a small allocation.
 Find out how to contact a member.

-- Plan your visit to the House of Lords
+- Plan your visit to Parliament

-Watch Lords select committees at work
+Watch Lords select committees

 Visitors should arrive one hour before the session begins and wait at the Cromwell Green visitor entrance.

-- Tour bookings and ticket prices.
+- Tour bookings and ticket prices

-Visit Parliamentary Archives
+Visit the Parliamentary Archives